MyMirelHub/AWS-Proejcts-/Text Tutorials/Rserver.md

 -------------------------------------------
 Instructions
 -------------------------------------------

-(1)Launch EC2 Linux Instance
+1. Launch EC2 Linux Instance
-(2)Connect to it via Putty/terminal.
+2. Connect to it via Putty/terminal.

-*Note online guides will recommend isntalling R server via user script when launching an isntance -I highly recommend AGAINST this as there is no feedbak if it goes wrong
+*Note online guides will recommend isntalling R server via user script when launching an isntance
+  - I highly recommend AGAINST this as there is no feedbak if it goes wrong

-(3)Install R-Server in the EC2 console: -- Check latest versions in R webpage - CentOS
+  - Install R-Server in the EC2 console: -- Check latest versions in R webpage - CentOS

 ### install R
 ```